AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 ## Items

-Items define objects in the OpenTimelineIO composition hierarchy with time scopes.
+Instances of `Item` define objects in the OpenTimelineIO composition hierarchy with time scopes.

 ### Internal Space

-Items inherit an "internal" space from their children or media references.
-They then perform a series of transformations on those spaces
+Instances of `Item` inherit an `internal_space` from their children or media references.
+They perform a series of transformations on those spaces

-This may be "None".
+The `internal_space` of an `Item` may be `None` if it has no `source_range` or `media_reference`.

 For clips, the `internal_space` is the `media_space` of the `media_reference`, and for compositions, `internal_space` starts at 0 and inherits the duration